pombreda/lepl/doc-src/offside.rst

 The start and end of line markers are not returned by the matchers.

-The extra markers are also added to the default alpabet (Unicode), so that LEPL's regular expressions (the `DfaRegexp()
+The extra markers are also added to the alphabet used (Unicode by default), so that LEPL's regular expressions (the `DfaRegexp()
 <api/redirect.html#lepl.regexp.matchers.DfaRegexp>`_ and `NfaRegexp()
 <api/redirect.html#lepl.regexp.matchers.NfaRegexp>`_ matchers) can match the
 start and end of lines (using the ``^`` and ``$`` symbols).